-“Do I have a right to probation instead of jail or prison time?”
+“Do I have a right to misdemeanor or felony probation instead of jail or prison time?”

 According to Michigan law, probation is not a right.
-Judges consider probation to be a privilege for those individuals who judges determine are not an immediate danger to the public or do not require incarceration for a punishment.
+Judges consider probation a privilege for those who are not an immediate danger to the public or do not require incarceration as a punishment.
 Michigan judges will tell you that probation is a “form of leniency.”
-In practice, the terms and conditions can be so onerous that it may not feel much like “leniency.”
+The terms and conditions can be so onerous that it may not feel much like “leniency.”

 “If I get probation, does that mean I will not do any jail time?”

-A defendant may be sentenced to a term of probation only or a term of probation in combination with a term of jail.
-Jail, as a condition of probation, can be served immediately or can be ordered at the end of probation.
+A defendant may be sentenced to probation only or in combination with jail.
+As a probation condition, jail can be served immediately or ordered at the end of probation.
 If your lawyer can convince the judge to delay the jail time until a later date or at the end of probation, he can then argue for the suspension of jail time at a later date.
-If there is a violation of probation, most judges will start with a presumption that jail time is appropriate.
+If there is a misdemeanor or felony probation, most judges will start with a presumption that jail time is appropriate.

 “Will I have to report to a probation officer?”

 A probation officer supervises defendants placed on probation.
-Some probation officers are called Field Agent or “PO.”
-Probation officers are employees of the Michigan Department of Corrections or a district court.
-Probation is usually “reporting probation,” which requires the defendant to personally meet with the probation officer once a month or, in some cases, once per week (often this is called intensive probation).
+Some probation officers are called Field Agents or “POs.”
+Probation officers are Michigan Department of Corrections or court employees.
+Probation is usually “reporting probation,” which requires the defendant to meet with the probation officer once a month personally or, in some cases, once per week (often, this is called intensive probation).
 A judge also has the power to make probation (1) nonreporting, (2) report by mail, (3) report by e-mail, or (4) report by telephone.
 Missing or being late for a meeting with a probation officer can result in a probation violation and jail time.

-Because probation is a form of leniency, it can be revoked at any time if there is a violation probation.
-Revocation means termination of probation and the imposition of a jail or prison sentence.
-Revocation usually occurs if the judge finds that the defendant has violated the terms of the probation, and he or she does not deserve another opportunity to comply with probation.
-Probation can be revoked in any manner the court considers appropriate.
+Because probation is a form of leniency, it can be revoked if there is a misdemeanor or felony probation violation.
+A revocation means termination of probation and the imposition of a jail or prison sentence.
+Revocation usually occurs if the judge finds that the defendant has violated the terms of the probation and they do not deserve another opportunity to comply with probation.
+However, a judge can revoke probation if the judge believes revocation is appropriate under the circumstances.
+Under new Michigan law, a judge should not revoke probation unless there are multiple technical probation violations or at least one nontechnical violation, such as recent criminal activity or a no-contact order violation.
 As you may imagine, an experienced and highly effective defense lawyer gives the defendant the best possible chance of avoiding revocation.

 “How did I violate probation?”

-There are several ways in which you can violate the conditions of your probation.
+There are several ways to violate the conditions of your probation.
 Some of the most common ways to violate probation are the following: